 One of the latest fads for athletes in the 21st century is the compression leg sleeves.
 Compression is a technique that the medical community has been using for many decades to improve blood circulation.
 What exactly are compression leg sleeves and why are they so popular?
 Are these trendy sleeves truly great for ankle and shin support?
 You will have to read on in order to find out.

 What are Compression Sleeves?

 Basically, compression leg sleeves are tubes constructed of thick elastic fabric and worn either on the calf or the lower part of the leg.
-They compress the legs, while giving it extra support in order to boost blood circulation and reduce risk of injury.
-Compression sleeves do not have a foot section, but are well positioned to run from the ankle area to the area just below the knee.
+They compress the legs while giving it extra support in order to boost blood circulation and reduce the risk of injury.
+Compression leg sleeves do not have a foot section but are well-positioned to run from the ankle area to the area just below the knee.
 There are also full leg compression sleeves that extend beyond the knee to the thighs.